eush77/html-formulae/README.md

 `ˋˋ`, `''`, `<<<`, `>>>`                                           | Quotation marks: &ldquo;, &rdquo;, &laquo;, &raquo;
 `␣␣␣`, `␣␣`, `.`                                                   | Whitespace sequences: em-space, en-space, thin-space

-Note: backticks and spaces in the table above are replaced with other similar-looking (visible) characters.
+Note: backticks, pipes and spaces in the table above are replaced with other similar-looking (visible) characters.

 ### HTML